Alex Tapscott interview: Taking stock of the blockchain revolution

 VentureBeat: At this point do we have a handle on where the bulk of the startups are, the companies in this space?

 Tapscott: Most of the startups that have done these things in the past year and a half have launched what’s called a utility token.
 Most of those utility tokens have been launched on one platform, Ethereum.
 Ethereum, I think a lot of people confuse it with Bitcoin, as another currency.
 It isn’t really a currency.
 The token is a way for paying for usage of the network.
-All of these applications are built on the Ethereum network, and the more applications that are built, the more funds get raise, the more demand there is for the underlying token, Ether.
+All of these applications are built on the Ethereum network, and the more applications that are built, the more funds get raised, the more demand there is for the underlying token, Ether.
 But each of these individual apps also have their own token.

 If you look at the number of projects that have raised money over the last year and a half, it’s been at the utility token level.
 If you look at where most of the value has been captured, the vast majority is still in categories one and two.
 To this day, more than 40 percent, almost half the value of all crypto, is still Bitcoin.